Sonophoto/PythonNotes/WeatherLookup.md

         We can auto-look-up geo information.

-        We can look-up Local Current Weather.
+        We can look-up Current Local Weather.

-        We can look-up Local Weather Forecast.
+        We can look-up Forecast for Local Weather.

 Originally inspired by weathercli written by Corey Goldberg, 2016 https://github.com/cgoldberg/weathercli                @cgoldberg